nonplayer/hammercrawl/hc_core_player.md

 You may have been expecting STR to provide the basis, but that is not the case. *What is the reasoning behind this?!* you might ask.
 HAMMERCRAWL! uses the INT score as the Encumbrance baseline because in our "delve smarter" mentality, carrying more personal gear is mostly of a matter of smart packing and clever weight distribution.
 A smart character is simply better at carrying and maintaining a well-distributed personal load than a dumb one.
 But yes, STR *does* still affect things somewhat in the end, thus the additional modifier.
 If you're both dumb *and* weak, we pray for your (unlikely) safe return.

-Characters can increase their Encumbrance slots by purchasing various containers.
-Each container item has its own base, which counts against the character's personal encumbrance base.
-Once added to the inventory, a container lets the character collect and carry more items, but at the risk of those items being destroyed should something befall the container.
+Characters can increase their Encumbrance slots by purchasing various bags.
+Each bag item has its own base, which counts against the character's personal encumbrance base.
+Once added to the inventory, a bag lets the character collect and carry more items, but at the risk of those items being destroyed should something befall the bag.

 ### Gear Encumbrance